Prince Faisal Opens Sochi Camp

 His Highness was accompanied by his wife, Princess Sarah Al Faisal, the Chief Executive of Generations for Peace, who said: “This is a very exciting period in the evolution of Generations For Peace.
 At our sixth camp in Amman this June, we extended our family to include a third continent when we welcomed our first ever European delegates.
 These delegates have already started touching the lives of young people in their home countries and territories.
 And over the next fortnight, this first European camp will provide a solid foundation for others to join them: to reach out in greater numbers than ever before to those whose lives have been devastated by conflict.”Filed under Jordanian Royals

-Tagged Prince Faisal bin Al Hussein, Princess Sara, Russia.
+Tagged Prince Faisal bin Al Hussein of Jordan, Princess Sara Al Faisal of Jordan, Russia.